khushi2031/Face-Recognition-Ip-Camera/README.md

-# Face Recognition using Haar-Cascade Classifier, OpenCV, and Python
+# Face Recognition using Haar-Cascade Classifier, OpenCV, and Python and an Ip Camera
-Simple Face Recognition algorithm using Python and OpenCV

 ## Requirement
 - Python 3.5
 - OpenCV 3.1.0
 - Numpy
+- Ip Camera (I'm using the android app "IP Sebcam")

+##Install OpenCV 3.1 on Ubuntu Pyton 3.4+
+pip install opencv-contrib-python

 ## Outline
 This project consist of 3 parts, which are: